 GDP at regional level

 This article is part of a set of statistical articles based on the Eurostat regional yearbook publication.
-It uses a set of regional economic accounts to analyse economic developments within the European Union (EU): the first section is based on gross domestic product (GDP), the principal aggregate for measuring economic developments / growth; the second provides a regional analysis of gross value added by activity (as defined in terms of NACE); while, the article closes with a brief analysis of labour productivity (defined here as gross value added per person employed).
+It uses a set of regional economic accounts to analyse economic developments within the European Union (EU): the first section is based on gross domestic product (GDP), the principal aggregate for measuring economic developments/growth; the second provides a brief analysis of labour productivity (defined here as gross value added per person employed); while, the article closes with a regional analysis of private household income and disposable income.

 Regional accounts serve as the basis for the allocation of expenditure under the EU’s cohesion policy.
-Every region of the EU is covered: however, most structural funds are directed to NUTS 2 regions where GDP per capita is less than 75 % of the EU-28 average.
-The allocation of cohesion funds is currently based on a decision referring to average GDP per capita during the three-year period from 2007 to 2009; more information is provided in an article on regional policies and Europe 2020.
+Every region of the EU is covered: however, most structural funds are directed to NUTS level 2 regions where GDP per capita is less than 75 % of the EU-28 average.
+The allocation of cohesion funds is currently based on a decision referring to average GDP per capita during the three-year period from 2007 to 2009; a mid-term review of cohesion policy allocations is taking place during the course of 2016 and will likely result in some changes to the system — more information is provided in an article on regional policies and Europe 2020.

 - 1 Main statistical findings

 GDP at market prices in the EU-28 was valued at EUR 14.0 trillion in 2014, which equated to an average level of approximately 27.5 thousand purchasing power standards (PPS) per capita.